golangci/misspell/README.md

 <a name="csv"></a>
 ### How Can I Get CSV Output?

-Using `-f csv`, the output is standard comma-seprated values with headers in the first row.
+Using `-f csv`, the output is standard comma-separated values with headers in the first row.

 ```console
 $ misspell -f csv *